lukmaj02/Order-Management-App/README.md

 ## Overview

 The Order Management App is a distributed application built on a microservices architecture.
-It consists of several services including Order Service, Inventory Service, Discovery Service, Config Server, and Notification Service.
+It consists of several services including Order Service, Inventory Service, Discovery Service, Config Server, Notification Service, Gateway Service, and Keycloak Service.
 This setup allows for better scalability, maintainability, and independent deployment of each service.

 ## Microservices (still in progress)